Static random-access memory: History

 Semiconductor bipolar SRAM was invented in 1963 by Robert Norman at Fairchild Semiconductor.
-MOS SRAM was invented in 1964 by John Schmidt at Fairchild Semiconductor.
-It was a 64-bit MOS p-channel SRAM.
+Metal–oxide–semiconductor SRAM (MOS-SRAM) was invented in 1964 by John Schmidt at Fairchild Semiconductor.
+The first device was a 64-bit MOS p-channel SRAM.

-The SRAM was the main driver behind any new CMOS-based technology fabrication process since 1959 when CMOS was invented.
-In 1965, Arnold Farber and Eugene Schlig, working for IBM, created a hard-wired memory cell, using a transistor gate and tunnel diode latch.
+SRAM was the main driver behind any new CMOS-based technology fabrication process since the 1960s, when CMOS was invented.

+In 1964, Arnold Farber and Eugene Schlig, working for IBM, created a hard-wired memory cell, using a transistor gate and tunnel diode latch.
 They replaced the latch with two transistors and two resistors, a configuration that became known as the Farber-Schlig cell.
-In 1965, Benjamin Agusta and his team at IBM created a 16-bit silicon memory chip based on the Farber-Schlig cell, with 80 transistors, 64 resistors, and 4 diodes.
+That year they submitted an invention disclosure, but it was initially rejected.
+In 1965, Benjamin Agusta and his team at IBM created a 16-bit silicon memory chip based on the Farber-Schlig cell, with 84 transistors, 64 resistors, and 4 diodes.

-In April 1969 Intel inc. introduced its first product, Intel 3101, a SRAM memory chip intended to replace bulky magnetic core memory modules; Its capacity was 64 bits (only 63 bits were usable due to a bug) and was based on bipolar junction transistors it was designed by using rubylith.
+In April 1969, Intel Inc. introduced its first product, Intel 3101, a SRAM memory chip intended to replace bulky magnetic-core memory modules; Its capacity was 64 bits and was based on bipolar junction transistors.
+It was designed by using rubylith.

 Characteristics

 Though it can be characterized as volatile memory, SRAM exhibits data remanence.

 SRAM offers a simple data access model and does not require a refresh circuit.
 Performance and reliability are good and power consumption is low when idle.
 Since SRAM requires more transistors per bit to implement, it is less dense and more expensive than DRAM and also has a higher power consumption during read or write access.
 The power consumption of SRAM varies widely depending on how frequently it is accessed.

 Applications

 Embedded use

-Many categories of industrial and scientific subsystems, automotive electronics, and similar embedded systems, contain SRAM which, in this context, may be referred to as ESRAM.
-Some amount (kilobytes or less) is also embedded in practically all modern appliances, toys, etc. that implement an electronic user interface.
+Many categories of industrial and scientific subsystems, automotive electronics, and similar embedded systems, contain SRAM which, in this context, may be referred to as embedded SRAM (ESRAM).
+Some amount is also embedded in practically all modern appliances, toys, etc. that implement an electronic user interface.

 SRAM in its dual-ported form is sometimes used for real-time digital signal processing circuits.

 In computers

-SRAM is also used in personal computers, workstations, routers and peripheral equipment: CPU register files, internal CPU caches, internal GPU caches and external burst mode SRAM caches, hard disk buffers, router buffers, etc. LCD screens and printers also normally employ SRAM to hold the image displayed (or to be printed).
+SRAM is used in personal computers, workstations and peripheral equipment: CPU register files, internal CPU caches and GPU caches, hard disk buffers, etc. LCD screens also may employ SRAM to hold the image displayed.
 SRAM was used for the main memory of many early personal computers such as the ZX80, TRS-80 Model 100, and VIC-20.

+Some early memory cards in the late 1980s to early 1990s used SRAM as a storage medium, which required a lithium battery to retain the contents of the SRAM.